 - 1 pinch Sea salt and black pepper

-- If using wooden skewers, soak in water for at least 30 minutes before using.
+- If you are using wooden skewers, make sure to soak them for at least 30 minutes first, otherwise they will burn.

 - Don't skip the marinating step, as it really does intensify the flavour.
 Aim for 2 hours, but at least 30 minutes.
 Don't go for overnight, as you won't get the best texture chicken.

 - For an extra intense lemon flavour, add lemon zest to the marinade.

 - If you fancy a change from chicken, try making these with pork, beef or halloumi.

 - You can swap the chicken thighs for chicken breast, but they won't be as juicy.